evergreen-ci/evergreen/rest/usage.rst

  Both name and key must not be empty strings, nor strings consisting entirely of whitespace

- If the key was succesfully inserted, the server will return HTTP status code 200 OK
+ If the key was successfully inserted, the server will return HTTP status code 200 OK

  Any other status code indicates that the key was not successfully added.